A village with old fashioned charm.

-Bellingham is just 10 minutes walk from Brown Rigg and is known as the gateway village to Kielder Water & Forest Park.
+Bellingham, (pronounced Bell-in-jum), is just a 10-minute walk from Brown Rigg and is the gateway village to Kielder Water & Forest Park.

-Hareshaw Linn Walk is a stunning 2.5 mile walk starting from Bellingham, going through countryside, passing the remains of an old ironworks, (the area was once home to a number of iron and coal mines), and ending at a magnificent 30 feet waterfall.
+Hareshaw Linn Walk is a stunning 2.5-mile walk, passing through the remains of an old ironwork, alongside a burn, crossing 6 wooden bridges and ending at a magnificent 30-foot waterfall.